 Secret No. 3: Relationships matter

-People are social animals, and people who live in isolation typically don't live as long, or as happily, as those who get out and socialize.
+People are social animals, as the pandemic has reminded us all, and people who live in isolation typically don't live as long, or as happily, as those who get out and socialize.
 “As much as you like being alone, you might underestimate the benefits of being with people,” Benz says.

 According to the Mayo Clinic, the benefits of being with other people are considerable.
 Adults with strong social support have a reduced risk of many significant health problems, including depression, high blood pressure and an unhealthy body mass index (BMI).
 Older adults with a rich social life tend to live longer than those who are more isolated, too.

 If you decide to move to a new place when you retire, visit it frequently beforehand so you don't wind up feeling alone.
 “We tell people that if you want to move somewhere, try living there for three or four months first,” Ferrara says.
 “Get to know the area, meet people, and see if people are nice.
 Then make your decision."